Consequences of the COVID-19 pandemic on KI’s doctoral education

 Doctoral students, who perceive that the current situation is affecting their plans, are recommended to document this.
 Such documentation will be of help at a later stage to judge if the delay is caused by covid-19, and of circumstances the student could not control.

-During the autumn semester theoretical doctoral courses will be given online, with a few exceptions, while practical courses and course modules are prioritized to be held at campus.
+During the autumn semester theoretical doctoral courses will be given online, with a few exceptions, while practical courses and course modules that cannot be held digitally are prioritized to be held at campus.